Mocha pot preparation

 > 90°C

-75-100% performance
+75-100% power

 Grinding coffee with Wilfa Svart

-Pour hot water into Moka Pot
+Pour hot water in Moka Pot

 Süssmund Coffee Shop Vienna